-After such a long, dangerous and grueling trip, Mary and Joseph arrived in Bethlehem, a name which means “house of bread.”
+Mary and Joseph’s journey to Bethlehem was no easy trip.
+After such a long, dangerous and grueling journey, Mary and Joseph arrived in Bethlehem, a name which means “house of bread.”
 It is fitting that the Christ-Child born there is the bread of life who gives himself—his flesh and blood—as food for eternal life.

 By Deacon Frederick Bartels

 When we think of Christmas, we often think of Mary and Joseph’s journey to Bethlehem, the city of David in which Jesus was born.
 The pregnant and delicate Mary riding on a donkey, Joseph confidently leading the way as her husband and protector with staff in hand, the demanding and dangerous trip to Bethlehem, finding no room available at the inn upon their arrival and thus giving birth to Jesus in a cave that served as a stable.
 But what would the trip to Bethlehem have been like for Mary and Joseph and the Child in her womb?

 To answer that question, we have to begin by considering what Mary was like.
 When we think of her, we often think of pious images of a delicate, light-skinned woman adorned in unblemished, ornate robes whose hands never saw a day of laundry.
 As wonderful as these sacred images are, they cannot possibly convey accurately the real Mary as a poor first-century Palestinian Jewish girl—albeit a singularly extraordinary one.